anjeelupreti/project_tracker/README.md

 - **core**: Core functionality and landing pages
 - **projects**: Project and task management
 - **dashboard**: Dashboard views for different user roles

+## UI Design Principles

+The application follows these design principles:

+1. **Consistency**: Uniform styling across all pages
+2. **Accessibility**: Readable fonts, contrasting colors, and sensible tab ordering
+3. **Responsiveness**: Works on devices of all sizes
+4. **Performance**: Optimized assets and minimal page load times
+5. **Feedback**: Visual indicators for all user actions

 ## Contributing